State University of Semarang

+State University of Semarang (Indonesian: Universitas Negeri Semarang, commonly abbreviated as UNNES) is a public university in the city of Semarang, Central Java, Indonesia.

 History

 Semarang State University (formerly known as Teachers' Training College) was established in 1965 in Semarang, the old town which is the provincial capital of Central Java.
-With six colleges and one graduate program, UNNES educates around 21,000 students who are scattered in the levels of Diploma, Bachelor, and Post-Graduate.
+UNNES's six colleges educate around 21,000 students, some studying for diplomas, some for bachelor's degrees and some for postgraduate qualifications.

 Semarang State University started with the establishment of institutions of teacher education over the SMTA.

 Course BI and Course B-II Middelbaar Onderwijzer A Cursus (MO-A) and Middelbaar Onderwijzer B Cursus (MO-B) is an educational institution set up by the Dutch colonial government that aims to prepare teacher's SMTP and SMTA.
 Course MO MO-A and-B was held in Semarang until 1950.
 MO Course be Course BI-A and MO-B Course Course B-II made that held until 1960.

-The Faculty of Teacher Training and Education (Guidance and Counseling) and High School Sports (STO), BI Course and Course B-II, were integrated into the University of Diponegoro on January 1, 1961, to become the Faculty of Teacher Training and Education (Guidance and Counseling).
+The Faculty of Teacher Training and Education (Guidance and Counseling) and High School Sports (STO), BI Course and Course B-II, were integrated into the University of Diponegoro on 1 January 1961, to become the Faculty of Teacher Training and Education (Guidance and Counseling).
 In 1963, the Department of Physical Education which was originally part of the Course B-II was split into the High School Sports (STO), which stands alone under the Ministry of Sports.

 There is the Teacher and the Science Education Institute (IKIP), Yogyakarta, Semarang branch IKIP IKIP Semarang Semarang.

 Extension Course and IKIP Tegal, Semarang branch were founded in several places, both inside and outside the city of Semarang, to meet the aspirations of primary teachers, SMTP, and SMTA who want to continue studies teacher at the Teachers' Training College Semarang.

 Integration of educational institutions and the Cultural Construction Updates (LP3K) and Tinggo School Sports (STO) was established by the Ministry of Education and Culture with the aim to relevance formal education in the villages.